 Trip Cancellation Insurance Options

 Your flight is booked, your bags are packed and you are ready to go.
-Then, the unexpected strikes- your nonrefundable trip is cancelled.
+Then, the unexpected strikes- your nonrefundable trip is canceled.
 This situation has unfortunately happened to most of us resulting in what can be a frustrating financial loss.
 To prepare for the unexpected and to have the ability to stay calm in the event that this situation does strike your plans, you might find it beneficial to purchase trip cancellation insurance.
 Trip cancellation plans are not always one size fits all.
-Sometimes it will cover only flights, illness or purchased tours.
+Sometimes it will cover only flights, illness, or purchased tours.
 A few key items that you might want to look for in your trip cancellation plan include:

-Trip Cancellation- Don’t lose your hard-earned money due to circumstances beyond your control like illness, natural disaster or jury duty.
+Trip Cancellation: Don’t lose your hard-earned money due to circumstances beyond your control like illness, natural disaster, or jury duty.
 Find out what exactly is covered when it comes to the cancellation of your trip.

-Missed Connection- With the holidays upon us, travel season is in full bloom.
+Missed Connection: With the holidays upon us, travel season is in full bloom.
 This means that many trips are not exactly smooth sailing.
-Take comfort in knowing that if you miss your connection you have a back up plan.
+Take comfort in knowing that if you miss your connection you have a backup plan.

-Emergency Medical Sickness & Accident- Just like flight schedules, an immune system is not always as reliable as we would like it to be.
+Emergency Medical Sickness & Accident: Just like flight schedules, an immune system is not always as reliable as we would like it to be.
 During your trip keep the doctor’s phone number nearby and your insurance card even closer.

-Lost Luggage- Unfortunately with increased travel comes the increased likelihood of lost baggage or baggage delay.
+Lost Luggage: Unfortunately with increased travel comes the increased likelihood of lost baggage or baggage delay.
 Don’t let the loss of your personal items keep you from enjoying your trip.